-Enterprise Parent defines EBITDA as net income plus interest expense, provision for income taxes and depreciation, amortization and accretion expense.
-EBITDA is used as a supplemental financial measure by Enterprise Parent's management and by external users of financial statements such as investors, commercial banks, research analysts and ratings agencies, to assess:
+EBITDA is defined as net income before interest expense, provision for income taxes and depreciation, amortization and accretion expense.
+EBITDA is used as a supplemental financial measure by our management and by external users of financial statements such as investors, commercial banks, research analysts and ratings agencies, to assess:

-- the financial performance of Enterprise Parent's assets without regard to financing methods, capital structures or their historical cost basis: - the ability of Enterprise Parent's assets to generate cash sufficient to pay interest costs and support its indebtedness; - Enterprise Parent's operating performance and return on capital as compared to those of other companies in the midstream energy sector, without regard to financing and capital structure; and - · the viability of projects and the overall rates of return on alternative investment opportunities.
+- · the financial performance of our assets without regard to financing methods, capital structures or their historical cost basis; - · the ability of our assets to generate cash sufficient to pay interest costs and support our indebtedness; and - the viability of projects and the overall rates of return on alternative investment opportunities.

-EBITDA should not be considered an alternative to net income, operating income, cash flow from operating activities or any other measure of financial performance presented in accordance with GAAP.
+EBITDA should not be considered an alternative to net income, operating income, cash flows provided by operating activities or any other measure of financial performance presented in accordance with GAAP.
 This non-GAAP financial measure is not intended to represent GAAP-based cash flows.
-Historical EBITDA amounts have been reconciled to Enterprise Parent's consolidated net income and net cash provided by operating activities.
+We have reconciled our historical EBITDA amounts to our consolidated net income and net cash flows provided by operating activities.

-Enterprise Parent Non-GAAP Reconciliations
+Non-GAAP Reconciliations

-The following table presents a reconciliation of Enterprise Parent's non-GAAP financial measure of gross operating margin to the GAAP financial measure of operating income and a reconciliation of the non-GAAP financial measure of EBITDA to the GAAP financial measures of net income and of net cash provided by operating activities, on a historical basis for each of the periods indicated:
+The following table presents a reconciliation of our non-GAAP financial measure of gross operating margin to the GAAP financial measure of operating income and a reconciliation of the non-GAAP financial measure of EBITDA to the GAAP financial measures of net income and of net cash flows provided by operating activities, on a historical basis for each of the periods indicated: